nest/nest-simulator/doc/htmldoc/neurons/parametrization.rst

 Parameter objects in NEST are only converted to concrete values internally, after nodes are created and/or connections are defined.

-To check if a parameter is drawñ from the expected distribution, or to generate example samples, use :py:meth:`GetValue()<nest.lib.hl_api_types.Parameter.GetValue>`.
+To check if a parameter is drawn from the expected distribution, or to generate example samples, use :py:meth:`GetValue()<nest.lib.hl_api_types.Parameter.GetValue>`.